designwithwhit/MyWeatherAPI/README.md

 [View My Weather API Demo](https://designwithwhit.github.io/MyWeatherAPI/)

-User can opt to let the browser know thier location -Or- User can check the weather of Seattle of Syracuse <br>
+User can opt to let the browser know their location -Or- User can check the weather of Seattle of Syracuse <br>
 Below are graphics that will be displayed depending on the weather description <br>